christopherread/springout/README.md

 ### `firebase deploy --only functions`

 Deploys the back-end to Firebase.
-These are server-less functions
+These are server-less functions that run on Google Cloud.

 ### firebase functions:config:set slack.app_id="MYSLACKAPPID"
 ### firebase functions:config:set slack.client_id="MYSLACKCLIENTID"